 For more photos visit the Camden Youth Success Center Facebook Page!

 It is with great pride in our students and alumni that we celebrate the accomplishments of our Project Rise students.
-On Monday, April 17, 2017, we will be hosting a graduation ceremony and celebration honoring 21 graduating students who have earned their high school diploams.
-Here's to you Grads!
+On Monday, April 17, 2017, 21 graduating students were honored for earning their high school diploams!